vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/17/_index.md

 book has been published by the translators of single books; but from here on to the end of xx.
 37 we have the *bhāṣya*.

-⌊The Atharvaṇīya-paddhati, in a chapter on *veda-vratas* (note to Kāuç.
+⌊The Atharvaṇīya-paddhati, in a chapter on *veda-vratas* (note to Kāuś.
-57. 32), nominates a *viṣāsahi-vrata;* and the same *vrata* is mentioned by Keçava, in his note to Kāuç.
+57. 32), nominates a *viṣāsahi-vrata;* and the same *vrata* is mentioned by Keśava, in his note to Kāuś.
 42. 12, p.
-344²⁴, together with the *çiro-vrata*, which latter is known as a necessary preliminary to the study of the "Shaveling Upanishad" (see Muṇḍaka, iii.
+344²⁴, together with the *śiro-vrata*, which latter is known as a necessary preliminary to the study of the "Shaveling Upanishad" (see Muṇḍaka, iii.
 2. 10).
 "Doubtless this hymn figured prominently in it" \[the *viṣāsahi-vrata*\], says Bloomfield, in his part of the *Grundriss*, p.
 95.⌋